open-sdr/openwifi/doc/app_notes/csi.md

   ```
   If the second number (61, 99, ...) is not zero and keeps increasing, that means the CSI (Chip State Information) is going to the computer smoothly.

-- Open another terminal on the computer, and run:
+- On your computer (NOT in ssh!), run:
   ```
   cd openwifi/user_space/side_ch_ctl_src
   python3 side_info_display.py